Azure/BatchSparkScoringPredictiveMaintenance/README.md

 https://ms.portal.azure.com/#create/Microsoft.Databricks

+If this link does not get you to create an Azure databricks service, you can search for databricks in the https://portal.azure.com.

 This example will run on the Standard pricing tier.

 ## Databricks cluster